 - 75% of the cost of the flight is 3,500 km and more.

-These rules apply to all flights inside the EU; besides, these regulations cover flights that are either departing from or arriving in the European Union on airlines based in the EU.
+These regulations apply to all flights inside the EU; besides, these rules apply to flights that are either departing from or arriving in the European Union on EU-based airlines.

 When Are You Not Entitled to Compensation?

-Unfortunately, you should be aware that in situations in which the airline can’t control or prevent the strike, there will be no compensation for passengers.
-Let’s take an example: any labor dispute may considerably affect aviation (it can be a national labor or air traffic strike); however, such events are not under the airline’s control, and it’s not its fault that this situation occurs.
-As a result, an airline is not obligated to pay compensation for disrupted flights.
+Unfortunately, you should be aware that in situations when the airline can’t control or prevent the strike, there will be no compensation for passengers.
+Let’s take an example: any labor dispute could significantly affect aviation (it can be a national labor or air traffic strike); however, such occasions are not under an airline’s control, and it’s not their fault that this situation happens.
+Therefore, an airline is not required to pay compensation for disrupted flights.

-Although many instances of strikes are not covered by EU261 and are classified as “extraordinary circumstances”, this doesn’t automatically mean that the airline will not provide compensation.
+Even though many cases of strikes are not covered by EU261 and are classified as “extraordinary circumstances”, this does not automatically mean that the airline will not pay compensation.

-In line with the ECJ ruling of 11 June 2020 (Case C-74/19), the airline must prove it has done everything possible to avoid a strike.
-If the airline cannot prove it, they are obliged to provide passengers compensation for flight disruptions.
+According to the ECJ ruling of 11 June 2020 (Case C-74/19), the airline must prove it has done everything possible to prevent a strike.
+If the airline cannot prove it, it is required to pay passengers compensation for flight disruptions.

 Which Flights are Covered by EU 261/2004?

-EU Regulation 261 applies to all flights departing from airports in the EU.
-It also covers flights arriving in the EU if the airline is based in the EU.
+EU Regulation 261 applies to all flights departing from European Union airports.
+This regulation also extends to flights arriving in the EU if the airline is based in the EU.
 This includes airlines from EU countries as well as Iceland, Norway, and Switzerland.

-However, Tunisair isn’t a European airline.
+However, Tunisair is not a European airline.
 Consequently, they are not obliged to issue compensation if their flights operate outside the European Union.
-This is true even for their flights to the European Union if they start outside the EU.
+This applies even to their flights to the European Union if they start outside the EU.

 Itinerary | Covered by EU 261 |